fastai/course-v3/docs/dlami_tutorial.md

 ```
 (Replace '\<your instance IP\>' with your the IP address of your instance as shown before.)

+You may have a question about trusting this address, to chich you should reply 'yes'.

 ## Step 6: Access fast.ai materials

 Run